 And it’s true.
 Hip-hop has impacted most modern culture in some way — and King of the Beats is one way of honouring that legacy, protecting its foundations, and giving the next generation a platform rooted in authenticity.

 Over many years, I have built a strong professional network and established trusted relationships with a wide range of artists I have worked with, spanning both the United States and the UK.
-If funding were secured, I am confident that I could draw on these relationships to engage a high-profile artist—such as Jazzy Jay, Diamond D, Lord Finesse, Breakbeat Lou, Marley Marl, TR Love, Mr Walt, Les (Beatnuts) or Large Professor – Mikey D K-Kut, Ray West—to headline or appear as a special guest at the event.
+If funding were secured, I am confident that I could draw on these relationships to engage a high-profile artist—such as Jazzy Jay, Diamond D, Lord Finesse, Johnny Juice, Breakbeat Lou, Marley Marl, TR Love, Mr Walt, Les (Beatnuts) or Large Professor – Mikey D K-Kut, Ray West—to headline or appear as a special guest at the event.
 These artists, among many others within my network, are pioneering figures whose influence fundamentally shaped the musical landscape as we know it today.
 Importantly, they remain active, innovative, and committed to pushing creative boundaries.

 All of the artists mentioned are active DJs who tour Europe regularly.
 A sponsored event could therefore be aligned with an existing or planned tour schedule, creating mutual benefit for artists, sponsors, and audiences alike.